 We do not reveal your identity to recipients or prospective recipients.
-Sometimes, with the donor's permission, we show the recipient a baby picture of the donor, but never an adult photo.
+We show the recipient a baby picture of the donor, but never an adult photo.
 Donors and recipients never meet.

-Baystate Reproductive Medicine will not match egg donors with more than one recipient in any given community.
+We do our best not to match egg donors with more than one recipient in any given community.

 WHEN TO CONSIDER IVF WITH A DONOR EGG

 If you’re a woman in your late 30s or 40s, or you have especially high follicle-stimulating hormone (FSH) levels, Baystate’s board-certified reproductive endocrinologist and infertility specialists can help you assess and understand your options.
 Some women may have very little time to achieve pregnancy using their own eggs before donor egg IVF is recommended.

 DONOR EGG SUCCESS RATES